Heroku Ruby Support

 Add-ons

-Adds the same add-ons as a “Ruby” app.
+Adds the same add-ons as a pure Ruby app.

 If you don’t include a Procfile

-, Rails 2 apps will define a web process type at deploy time:
+, Rails 2 apps define a web process type at deploy time:

 web: bundle exec ruby script/server -p $PORT

 On Heroku, we recommend Puma as the webserver.
-Regardless of the webserver you choose, production apps should always specify the webserver explicitly in the Procfile
+Regardless of the webserver you choose, always specify the webserver explicitly in the Procfile

-As a special case to assist in migration from Bamboo, Ruby apps which bundle the thin
+As a special case to assist in migration from Bamboo, Ruby apps that bundle the thin

 web: bundle exec thin start -e $RAILS_ENV -p $PORT